-Note 6.
+Note 5.
 Leases (continued)

 In addition, the Bank provides customer financing of automobiles and equipment pursuant to operating lease contracts.
 The original acquisition cost of leased assets is reported net of accumulated depreciation within Interest Receivable and Other Assets on the Consolidated Balance Sheets.
 Rental income earned from operating leases is reflected in Other Noninterest Income and depreciation expense is reflected in Other Noninterest Expense on the Consolidated Statements of Income.
-As of December 31, 2020 and 2019, the Bank held \$0 and \$50,886, respectively, of operating lease assets, net of accumulated depreciation.
-For the years ended December 31, 2020 and 2019, the Bank earned \$1,541 and \$9,451, respectively, of operating lease rental income, and incurred \$11,996 and \$39,096, respectively, of depreciation expense from operating lease assets.
+As of December 31, 2021 and 2020, the Bank held \$0 of operating lease assets, net of accumulated depreciation.
+For the years ended December 31, 2021 and 2020, the Bank earned \$0 and \$1,541, respectively, of operating lease rental income, and incurred \$0 and \$11,996, respectively, of depreciation expense from operating lease assets.

-Note 7.
+Note 6.
 Bank Owned Life Insurance

 The Bank has purchased life insurance policies on certain key officers and directors in connection with its supplemental executive retirement plans and other employee fringe benefit plans.
-Investments in bank owned life insurance policies totaled \$97,701,555 and \$95,573,385 as of December 31, 2020 and 2019, respectively.
+Investments in bank owned life insurance policies totaled \$99,986,612 and \$97,701,555 as of December 31, 2021 and 2020, respectively.
 This carrying value includes both the Bank's original premiums invested in the life insurance policies and the accumulated accretion of policy income since the inception of the policies.
 Income recognized on these life insurance policies is reported in the Other Noninterest Income portion of the Consolidated Statements of Income.
-For the years ended December 31, 2020 and 2019, the Bank recognized policy income totaling \$2,917,872 and \$1,961,217, respectively, related to changes in cash surrender value of the policies and any gains resulting from the redemption of death benefits.
-The Bank intends to hold these insurance policies for the remaining lives of the insureds and it expects to recover these values from the death benefits payable by the insurance companies that issued the policies.
+For the years ended December 31, 2021 and 2020, the Bank recognized policy income totaling \$2,501,249 and \$2,917,872, respectively, related to changes in cash surrender value of the policies and any gains resulting from the redemption of death benefits.
+The Bank intends to hold these insurance policies for the remaining lives of the insurance and it expects to recover these values from the death benefits payable by the insurance companies that issued the policies.

-Note 8.
+Note 7.
 Goodwill and Intangibles

-At December 31, 2020 and 2019, the Bank had goodwill of \$843.3 million and \$847.6 million, respectively.
+At December 31, 2021 and 2020, the Bank had goodwill of \$843.3 million.
 The goodwill is a result of the Acquisitions and the Investment Transaction discussed in Note 1, "Summary of Significant Accounting Policies".
 The RNA acquisition resulted in the addition of \$513.2 million in goodwill during the year ended December 31, 2019.

 Core deposit intangibles are amortized over their useful lives ranging from 9-10 years using the sum of years digits.
-The weighted average remaining amortization period for core deposit intangibles was approximately 7 years as of December 31, 2020.
+The weighted average remaining amortization period for core deposit intangibles was approximately 7 years as of December 31, 2021.
 Trade name intangibles have an indefinite life and are not amortized.
 Client relationship intangibles are amortized on a straight-line basis over 7 years.
-The weighted average remaining amortization period for client relationship intangibles is approximately 3 years as of December 31, 2020.
+The weighted average remaining amortization period for client relationship intangibles is approximately 2 years as of December 31, 2021.
 The lease intangible is amortized over the remaining term of each individual lease using the straight-line method.
-The remaining term of the leases with an intangible asset range from 1-5 years as of December 31, 2020.
+The remaining term of the leases with an intangible asset range from 1-4 years as of December 31, 2021.

 Core deposit intangibles are tested for impairment on at least an annual basis.
-The Bank evaluated the percentage change in core deposits associated with the acquisitions discussed in Note 1, "Summary of Significant Accounting Policies" from acquisition date to December 31, 2020 versus the life to date amortization percentage of the core deposit intangible related to those core deposits.
-No impairment was recognized on the core deposit intangible for years ended December 31, 2020 and 2019.
+The Bank evaluated the percentage change in core deposits associated with the acquisitions discussed in Note 1, "Summary of Significant Accounting Policies" from acquisition date to December 31, 2021 versus the life to date amortization percentage of the core deposit intangible related to those core deposits.
+No impairment was recognized on the core deposit intangible for years ended December 31, 2021 and 2020.
 Core deposit intangible impairment presented in the following tables was recognized in periods prior to 2019.